PhoenixTales/phoenix-docs/story/relation-system.md

 * Sphere to Sphere (Morgrad/Shagrad/Tyrgrad)

-#### Individual Relations of X (an NPC, faction etc.) or an Attitude of X to a theme, such as the...
+### Relations to Themes

+*Flosha & Hagen, last update 22.09.2024*

-* (Loyalty to) the King and the kingdom
+* Political Themes: Thoughts about and loyalty to the King and the kingdom, on the war, on the Colony and Criminals, ...

-* Working Conditions (Suffering/Exploitation of the Workers)
+* Economical Themes: Working Conditions (Suffering/Exploitation of the Workers), Poverty/misery, Wealth, Ore business, Possession/property & stealing, ...
-* Plague
-* War

 * Trust (in the War context)
 * Friendship (in the War)
 * Betrayal
+*

+Emotional:

-* Colony and Criminals
+* Plague

+Ecological:
 * Strange ecological phenomena

+Mental:
 * Perception / Trust in perception
-* Poverty/misery from the perspective of X
-* Ore business

 * Demons
 * Magic
 * Racism
 * Love
+*

+Body:
-* Possession
+*

 <!--